 Promoter of Justice

 The Promoter of Justice is an official of the Tribunal, the Church court.
-In the Diocese of Tyler, the Promoter of Justice is a contact person for concerns about the Ethics and Integrity of Church Personnel.
-The Promoter is also the Victim Assistance Coordinator for cases covered by the Charter for the Protection of minors.
+In the Diocese of Tyler, the Promoter of Justice is a contact person for concerns about the ethics and integrity of Church personnel.

 Promoter of Justice